Is it worth getting solar battery systems yet?

 If you want to go completely off grid which means you are using batteries to store your power, the you would need approximately 15000 kw battery storage which start around $20,000.
 Both these basic estimates do not include the rebates available.

-The solar rebate is based on how many panels you have.
-You are allowed to add panels over and above the inverter capacity (up to 33% more).
+The current solar rebate how closed but we hope the government will announce a new rebate soon.
+The previou rebate was based on how many panels you have and we presume any future rbates would be similiar.
+You were allowed to add panels over and above the inverter capacity (up to 33% more).
 This means that if you have a 5kW inverter, the rebate covers most of the cost of adding an additional 1.6kW to bring it up to 6.6kW total.
 To find out the current rebates for QLD you can visit the government website here

-If you want to apply for the battery rebate, you must meet the criteria and apply and be approved before you buy the system or engage an installer as you need to use an installer form the approved list to be eligible for the rebate.
+To apply for the battery rebate, you needed to meet the criteria and apply and be approved before you buy the system or engage an installer as you need to use an installer form the approved list to be eligible for the rebate.
 Yes we are on the list.